kcomain-wasteland/dpextras/docs/source/examples/inputs.rst

 Inputs
 =======

-This document contains example usages for the :ref:`module-inputs` module.
+This document contains example usages for the :ref:`api/inputs:inputs` module.

 .. note::
     test